 - Term loans: If you have major purchases on the horizon, a term loan can help you get the materials you need and for a predictable expense.
 Set terms will let you know how much your payments will be month-to-month and help you grow your business while planning expenses.

-- Business charge or credit cards: There are a variety of business charge and credit cards out there: Look for ones that fit what you value most, from cash back to travel benefits and rewards points.
+- Business charge or credit cards: There are a variety of business charge and credit cards out there: Look for ones that fit what you value most, from cash back to travel benefits and reward points.
 Keep balances in check.

 Reframe How You Think About Money